Dre Campbell Farm

 5. Temperature

-Extreme temperatures can shock plants.
-When it’s too hot, plants may lose water faster than they can absorb it, leading to yellowing and leaf drop.
+Extreme heat or cold can stress plant cells and disrupt normal growth processes.
+When it’s too hot, plants may lose water faster than they can take it up, leading to yellowing and leaf drop.

 Cold temperatures, especially in winter, can also damage plant cells.
 This can slow nutrient uptake, resulting in yellow leaves.